 - Being listed on the “client’s” website or other documentation with a job title;

 - Getting paid leave, medical insurance, Christmas bonuses, or other benefits normally associated with employment;

-- Having non-compete clauses in the contract;
+- Having non-compete clauses in the contract.

-So if you’re claiming to be a contractor, but in reality, the above characteristics apply to your relationship, it’s likely that upon investigation, the authorities will choose to swiftly reclassify and issue you a tax notice.
+So if you’re claiming to be a contractor, but in reality, the above characteristics apply to your relationship, it’s likely that upon investigation, the authorities will choose to swiftly reclassify you and issue you a tax notice.